 Below are some ideas for extracurricular activities and the benefits they bring:

 The choice is all there for the taking and the beauty of the Guiding and Scouting movements is that they envelop so many different activities.
 Weekly meetings take place in a local hall so your child will be mixing with local children, some of whom may already attend their school.
 Activities are varied including crafts, singing, sports and outdoor pursuits such as hiking, camping and water sports.

+There are many benefits of sport in school and out.
 Whether it’s football, netball or gymnastics, sports are some of the most popular extra-curricular activities out there.
 If your child is small, you will find that many clubs run fun sessions as a way of introducing little ones to the sport in a non-competitive fashion.
 Call your local clubs to find out what they offer.

 Painting and drawing, dance and acting.
-These are also extremely popular and they’re not only for the outgoing kids either!
+These are also extremely popular extracurricular activities and they’re not only for the outgoing kids either!
 A good acting teacher is skilled in bringing quiet children to the fore in a gentle fashion.